All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Not necessarily.
 Most people benefit from tracking closely for the first 8-12 weeks to build awareness of their eating patterns.
 After that, you develop a sense of what adequate protein and calories look like.
 Many users switch to periodic check-ins rather than daily logging once their habits are established.

 Liquid calories are your friend.
 Protein shakes, smoothies with protein powder, and bone broth are easier to consume when solid food feels impossible.
 Greek yogurt and cottage cheese are also high-protein but easy on a reduced appetite.
-The key is not forcing large meals, but finding protein-rich foods you can tolerate.
+The key isn't forcing large meals, but finding protein-rich foods you can tolerate.

 Start your progress Today